 SAME OR RELATED CLAIMS.
 Each PLF Plan sets a maximum limit of coverage per year.
 This limit defines the PLF's total maximum obligation under the terms of each Plan issued by the PLF.
 However, absent additional Plan provisions, numerous circumstances could arise in which the PLF, as issuer of other PLF Plans, would be liable beyond the limits specified in one individual Plan.
 For example, Plans issued to the same attorney in different PLAN YEARS might apply.
 Or, Plans issued to different attorneys might all apply.
-In some circumstances, the PLF intends to extend a separate limit under each Plan.
-In other circumstances, when the CLAIMS are related, the PLF does not so intend.
+In some circumstances, the PLF may extend a separate limit under each Plan.
+In other circumstances, when the CLAIMS are related, the PLF will not extend separate limits under each Plan.
 Because the concept of "relatedness" is broad and factually based, there is no one definition or rule that will apply to every situation.
 The PLF has therefore elected to explain its intent by listing certain circumstances in which only one limit is available regardless of the number of Plans that may apply.
 See Subsections 14.a to 14.f above.
+To aid in interpretation, the following are examples of SAME OR RELATED CLAIMS: